Applying manifests¶

 # Load a batch of values from a file, with a CLI override on top

---param, --param-file, and --name are rejected when combined with -f (file mode is not a profile and has no parameter declarations).
+--param, --param-file, and --name are rejected when combined with -f (file mode is not a blueprint and has no parameter declarations); --param/--param-file are also rejected with --from-config (a CellConfig already binds its own values — use --env for a per-cell override there).
 The substituted body is what reaches the daemon — there is no parameter layer in the manifest API itself.

 See kuke run for the full flag surface.